huggingface/diffusers/examples/controlnet/README_flux.md

 The `train_controlnet_flux.py` script shows how to implement the ControlNet training procedure and adapt it for [FLUX](https://github.com/black-forest-labs/flux).

-Training script provided by LibAI, which is an institution dedicated to the progress and achievement of artificial general intelligence.LibAI is the developer of [cutout.pro](https://www.cutout.pro/) and [promeai.pro](https://www.promeai.pro/).
+Training script provided by LibAI, which is an institution dedicated to the progress and achievement of artificial general intelligence.
+LibAI is the developer of [cutout.pro](https://www.cutout.pro/) and [promeai.pro](https://www.promeai.pro/).

 ## Running locally with PyTorch